ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ### Issues in Equity

 The last but probably the most important ethical issue that may arise as a result of this project includes the potential issues in equity, that the project generally looks to address.
-Because this project is rooted in looking for trends in educational attainment, focusing in on gendered, racial, and financial disparities in attainment, the results of this project may have real implications for the groups represented.
+Because this project is rooted in looking for trends in educational attainment, focusing in on gendered, racial, and ethnic disparities in attainment, the results of this project may have real implications for the groups represented.
 With that, there should be a great deal of consideration taken when looking at and comparing trends across groups, as well as, when introducing and talking about educational trajectories.
 This is in order to avoid an unneccessary harm or unreliable characterizations or representations of certain identity groups or specific regions.

 # Related Work